Maha Hasan (actress)

 Maha Hasan is a Pakistani television actress.
-She appeared in many television series.
-Her notable television appearances are in such as Ishqiya (2020), Nand (2020), Safar Tamam Howa (2021), and Yunhi (2023).
+Her notable television appearances are in Ishqiya (2020), Nand (2020), Safar Tamam Howa (2021), and Yunhi (2023).

 Early life and education

 Hasan was born and raised in Karachi, Pakistan.
 She graduated from National Academy of Performing Arts, Karachi.

 Career

 She made her on-screen debut in 2017 on ARY Digital's drama Khuda Mera Bhi Hai with a small supporting role Rana.
 Then she appeared with Big Bang Entertainment's Ishqiya, and later appeared in Nand in a supporting role.
 In 2021, she appeared in Momina Duraid's Safar Tamam Howa alongside Madiha Imam and Ali Rehman Khan.
 She portrayed the role of a young one who is mentally challenged, and was praised for her performance.